iruzo/rimap/README.md

 imap.server5.com,username5,password5,/download/dir
 ```
 - Do not write headers in the csv
-- You can use the same directory for every email since the program will create inside that dir another subdir for every email config
+- You can use the same directory for every email since the program will create subdirs for every email config

 > OAUTH still not implemented